getwd()

 R has a bit of a learning curve.
 What should you do if you get stuck?
 It all depends what sort of problem it is.

-in the Console to get help on the function mean()
+2. Use the Help tab in the lower right pane in RStudio.
+(Similarly, type ?mean in the Console to get help on the function mean().)

 Congratulations.
 C’est fini!